axonivy-market/salesforce-connector/salesforce-connector-product/README.md

-# Salesforce-connector
+# Salesforce REST API

-This connector builds the REST API and provides a means to access Salesforce's resources.
-A client can utilize the REST API to manipulate Salesforce (SF) objects.
-For instance, to perform **CRUD** operations on an Opportunity object or to query and retrieve data.
-Salesforce Connector:
+This connector builds the REST API and provides a way to access Salesforce resources.
+A client can use the REST API to manipulate Salesforce objects.
+Examples are performing CRUD operations on an opportunity object or to querying and retrieving data.
+This connector:

-- Provides the standard set of Rest APIs to manipulate one specific object of SalesForce Opportunity.
+- Provides the standard set of REST APIs to manipulate one specific object of Salesforce Opportunity.
-- Track the status and the number of each status Opportunity.
+- Tracks the status and the number of each status Opportunity.
-- Manipulate the object Opportunity.
-- Build a standard Rest client to apply Salesforce Object Query Language (SOQL).
+- Manipulatea the object Opportunity and builds a standard REST client to apply Salesforce Object Query Language (SOQL).
+- Supports you with an easy-to-copy demo implementation to reduce your integration effort.
+- Enables low code citizen developers to integrate existing 3rd party systems.

 ## Demo

-  1. Login to the Axon Ivy
+  1. Login to the Axon Ivy platform
   2. Click **Starts** in the Axon Ivy menu to open the Full Process List
   3. On the Full Process List, click on **ChartDemo**.